iharuspex/languages/README.md

         println)))
 ```

 The `benchmark/run` function returns a map with the measurements and the result keyed on `:result`. *This result is a sequence of all the distances.* Outside the benchmarked function we sum the distances, and then format the output with this sum.
 It's done this way to minimize the impact that the benchmarking needs has on the benchmarked work.
-(See [levenshtein/jvm/run.java](levenshtein/jvm/run.java) if the Lisp is tricky to read for you.)
+(See [levenshtein/jvm/run.java](levenshtein/jvm/run.java) or [levenshtein/c/run.c](levenshtein/c/run.c) if the Lisp is tricky to read for you.)

 ### You can help